opt command line parserThis document describes opt,

 int optinvoked(void *v)

-- Returns the number of times the option associated with the variable
+- Returns the number of times the option associated

 void optPrintUsage()